5 min read

 Lyft (3/4 – Keybanc Conference)

 And I think one important data point, which will probably be a big surprise for a lot of investors.
-Last week, it was markets in free fall, fear, paranoia about coronavirus in the United States.
+Last week, markets were in free fall, fear, paranoia about coronavirus in the United States.
 Last week was our single biggest week in our history in terms of both revenue and rides.
 And so again, I don’t want that to get lost.
-It was literally our all-time best, with — even weeks with New Years.
+It was literally our all-time best, with — even weeks with New Year.
 It was last week.
 So it’s impossible to predict.
-There are so many different scenarios where we can go from here, but I do think there’s some mitigating factors from Lyft, especially what’s priced into our stock at this point.
+There are so many different scenarios where we can go from here, but I do think there are some mitigating factors from Lyft, especially what’s priced into our stock at this point.
 Again, we feel good about the quarter, and we’re just going to keep putting up numbers.

 Sirius XM (3/4 – Morgan Stanley Conference)